szakeetm/molflow_sources/README.md

 * Compile source files with *compile_linux.sh* and link with *link_linux_fedora.sh*.
 The resulting binaries are written in *bin/linux_fedora*
 * Update: you can now build the project with CMake: run *cmake .* in the folder containing *CMakeLists.txt*, then run *make*.
 The resulting binaries can be run from the *bin* folder
 ## Mac
-* Use Homebrew to install build tools, like g++-8, the SDL2 library, libpng, gsl, curl, p7zip
+* Use Homebrew to install build tools, like g++-8, the SDL2 library, libpng, curl, p7zip
 * The compile and link scripts are in the *build_mac* folder.
 The resulting binaries are written in *bin/mac*
 * Compile source files with *compile_mac.sh* and link with *link_mac.sh*.
 The resulting binaries are written in *bin/mac*
 * Update: you can now build the project with CMake: run *cmake .* in the folder containing *CMakeLists.txt*, then run *make*.
 The resulting binaries can be run from the *bin* folder